William Torrey Harris: Public issues

 Harris was a strong proponent of the American colonial projects in Cuba, Puerto Rico and the Philippines following the Spanish–American War.
 In an article entitled "An Educational Policy for Our New Possessions", Harris wrote:

-“…[I]f the other people of the world to the number of some fourteen hundred millions are united under the five great powers of Europe, while we in turn have only one hundred millions, our national idea will be threatened abroad and have more dangers than ever at home.”
-“We must accept the charge of as many of these colonies as come to our hand.
-We must seek to give them civilization in the highest sense that we can conceive of it.”

-“The highest ideal of a civilization is that of a civilization that is engaged constantly in elevating lower classes of people into participation of all that is good and reasonable and perpetually increasing at the same time their self-activity.
-Such a civilization we have a right to enforce on this earth [emphasis added].”
+If the other people of the world to the number of some fourteen hundred millions are united under the five great powers of Europe, while we in turn have only one hundred millions, our national idea will be threatened abroad and have more dangers than ever at home....We must accept the charge of as many of these colonies as come to our hand.
+We must seek to give them civilization in the highest sense that we can conceive of it....The highest ideal of a civilization is that of a civilization that is engaged constantly in elevating lower classes of people into participation of all that is good and reasonable and perpetually increasing at the same time their self-activity.
+Such a civilization we have a right to enforce on this earth.